atomantic/ml_class/README.md

 After you've chosen your avenue of engagement (locally or mybinder) for the workshop simply begin with the first lesson's notebook by clicking on the hyperlink displayed for 01 - Intro.ipynb

-**Prerequisite:** Comfortable using the command line and optionally (helpful, but not required) a basic understanding of programming in [Python](https://www.python.org/)
+**Workshop Prerequisite:** Comfortable using the command line and optionally (helpful, but not required) a basic understanding of programming in [Python](https://www.python.org/)

-## Getting Started (Locally)
+## Pre-Work Setup (Do This Now)

 > Note: If you are running Windows and you are running < Windows 10 (e.g. Windows 7), [Launch on the web via MyBinder](https://mybinder.org/v2/gh/atomantic/ml_class/master)

 Below are instructions for setting up your local machine as a sandbox for the workshop.
-Once you complete these steps you'll have a working, local deployment of the jupter environment running on your host within a docker container.
+Once you complete these steps you'll have a working, local deployment of the Jupyter (Web IDE) environment running on your host within a docker container.

 1. Install Docker for [Mac](https://www.docker.com/docker-mac) / [Linux](https://docs.docker.com/install/) / [Windows 10](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)
 2. Start docker ;)